UW-UPL/Documentation/README.md

   * Did you make sure the cords are plugged in?
     * When the power goes out, the actual stereo in the server rack gets reset.
     * In order to reset, click the function button until you're on the 'aux' channel

-# TODO
-- Nick is working on these.
-  - Refactor wording of this doc.
-  - Add NUAF.
-  - Once documentation is legit, create physical repo in the room.
-- Fix user websites not being served correctly.